TReMu: Towards Neuro-Symbolic Temporal Reasoning for LLM-Agents with Memory in Multi-Session Dialogues: Benchmark Construction

 \textbf{Step 3: Temporal QA Creation} Once the temporal events are processed, we prompt GPT-4o to select those events that meet the criteria for different temporal reasoning types and generate multiple-choice temporal QAs.
 Additionally, we create unanswerable questions, as in prior QA benchmarks \cite{rajpurkar2018know}, to comprehensively assess models' temporal reasoning capabilities.

-\textbf{Step 4: Quality Control} We observe various noises in generated QAs, such as incorrect inferences about exact times or the selection of events with ambiguous time expressions (e.g., "the other day").
+\textbf{Step 4: Quality Control} We observe various noises in generated QAs, such as incorrect inferences about exact times.
 To ensure the benchmark’s quality, we follow recent temporal reasoning benchmarks for LLMs, such as TGQA \cite{xiong-etal-2024-large}, to perform quality control.
 We manually review each question to verify that it aligns with our design specifications and that the answers are correctly grounded in the dialogue.
 We also revise well-constructed questions with incorrect answers and remove any unreasonable ones.
 The final temporal QA benchmark covers time intervals from days to months and its statistics and details are presented in Table \ref{tab:statistics}.
 Particularly, our final benchmark not only contains more temporal QAs than LoCoMo, but also include unanswerable questions, which are not covered in LoCoMo.
-We also include examples of QAs for different temporal reasoning types in Appendix Sec. \ref{sec:QAs}.
+We also include examples of QAs for different temporal reasoning types in Appendix $\S$. \ref{sec:QAs}.